AbdallaHefny/keras-MDnet/README.md

 Fine tuning and object tracking are done in keras backend

 ### TODO
+* Remove dependency on tensorflow to do Local Response Normalization
 * Implement pre-training scheme using keras
 * Train keras model on both VOT and OTB